raspberrypilearning/scratch-3-phrasebook/en/step_7.md

 ## More phrases

-Now we've got one phrase working, but that's not enough for a phrasebook is it?
+Now we've got one phrase working, excellent!
+That's not enough for a phrasebook tough, is it?
 Let's add some more phrases.

 --- task ---
 Let's duplicate our toilet sprite as most of the code will be the same for other phrases.